abikesa/music/sample.md

 1. Construct: Harmonic series
 2. Metaphysics: Equal temperement
+   - The compromises humanity made
+   - Amerie, Rich Harrison, and Columbia were unable to
+   - But Columbia's hands were forced and that destroyed Ameries prospects after her Sophomore album
 3. Physics: Wave theory
 4. Song: Narrative journey
    - `Voir`: Rich Harrison's D.C. ear (or blinkered vision) picks [Go-Go](https://en.wikipedia.org/wiki/1_Thing) from [The Meters](https://en.wikipedia.org/wiki/The_Meters) "[Oh, Calcutta!](https://www.youtube.com/watch?v=UJtRScjGK0U)" at 1:41/2:44-1:50/2:44.
 This is only 9/164 seconds (5%) of the entire song